HEPA Filters for Residents with Asthma and Allergies

 Milwaukee's outdoor allergen calendar runs nearly year-round.
 Tree pollen starts in March and April — often while there's still snow on the ground.
 Grass pollen peaks in June.
 Ragweed, one of the most potent allergy triggers, runs from mid-August through the first hard frost in October.
 After that, the windows close, the furnace comes on, and whatever made it inside stays inside.

-Mold spores are a year-round concern in Wisconsin basements, where temperature differentials between the heated interior and cold exterior walls create condensation-prone conditions.
+Mold spores are a year-round concern in Wisconsin basements, where temperature differentials between the heated interior and cold exterior walls create condensation-prone conditions — especially in older Milwaukee bungalows and two-flats built before modern vapor barriers were standard.
 Pet dander and dust mite debris are present in every home regardless of season.
 HEPA filtration addresses all of these continuously, not just during peak outdoor allergen periods.

 Health Benefits for Asthma and Allergy Sufferers